Coolest Pirate Theme Party Ideas

 We found the accessories at Wal-Mart.
 He wore black pants from another pirate costume he had and a white tee shirt.
 The accessories consisted of a belt, rings, head band, compass and a leather suede pirate hat I bought during Halloween.
-I used some make up to make his face look muggy.
+In order to make his face look muggy, I used some make up.

-We put sand and shells inside the bottle. the invite was tea stained with burnt edges rolled up and tied with twine then corked.
+We put sand and shells inside the bottle.
+Then the invite was tea stained with burnt edges rolled up and tied with twine then corked.
 A picture of Brandon dressed as a pirate was at the top.
-I used font that was piratey looking and the wording was a poem describing the activities, food and dress up for a pirate theme party.
+I also used font that was pirate-y looking and the wording was a poem describing the activities, food and dress up for a pirate theme party.

 As the guests arrived they started at the sign in table I made a scroll out of brown shipping paper and a paper towel tube decorated with pirates and coins.
 The kids loved signing their names and leaving a message to Brandon.

 The kids then went to get dressed up with hats, bandanas, eye patches, toy guns and swords.
 Next was the tattoo table and make up table.

 So, all the kids loved putting tattoos on and making their faces look muggy.
 The mirror came in handy, kids love to look at themselves after they get all dressed up.
 Afterwards I took individual pics of Brandon and his friends.
 During the pirate theme party my husband printed them out and placed in already hand made thank you cards, these were then handed out as our guests left.

 While waiting for all the guests to arrive the kids played in a jumping castle.
 To fit the jumper into the pirate theme party we rented a Madagascar one and made a sign saying “Madagascar Island, Enter at your own Risk”.